-SUMMARY OF OPINIONS FROM PRIOR SPECIAL COMMITTEES ON JUDICIAL ELECTION CAMPAIGN INTERVENTION
+SUMMARY OF OPINIONS FROM PRIOR SPECIAL COMMITTEES ON JUDICIAL ELECTION CAMPAIGN INTERVENTION AND JUDICIAL ELECTION OVERSIGHT COMMITTEES

-The 2020 Special Committee on Judicial Election Campaign Intervention is required by Canon 5F(3)(b) to provide the judicial candidate with "summaries of any previous opinions issued by the Special Committee, Special Committees organized for prior elections, or the Supreme Court of Mississippi, which relate in any way to campaign conduct and practices."
+The 2024 Judicial Election Oversight Committee is required by Canon 5F to provide the judicial candidate with "summaries of any previous opinions issued by the Special Committee, Special Committees organized for prior elections, or the Supreme Court of Mississippi, which relate in any way to campaign conduct and practices."
+The opinions issued and actions taken by a previous Special Committee or Oversight Committee have not been adopted or approved by the Supreme Court of Mississippi.

 On December 12, 2019, the Mississippi Supreme Court amended Canon 5C and 5F of the Code of Judicial Conduct.
-Those amendments have been incorporated in these materials and can be found on pages 4-16.
-Pursuant to the changes made to the Canons, the Opinions of the Prior Committees on Special Judicial Election Campaign Intervention may not accurately reflect the revised Canons, and could affect future opinions depending on the facts and issues presented.
+On December 2, 2021, the Mississippi Supreme Court again amended Canon 5F of the Code of Judicial Conduct.
+Those amendments have been incorporated in these materials.
+The Opinions of the Prior Committees on Special Judicial Election Campaign Intervention were based upon prior versions of the Canons and not the newly revised Canons.
+Therefore, since future Opinions of this Committee on Special Judicial Election Campaign Intervention will be based on the newly revised Canons, future opinions may differ from past opinions due to the revised Canons depending on the facts and issues presented.